alaaibrahim/ala-scripts/README.md

  * gvim (or macvim) compiled with `+clientserver` `:h clientserver`
  * [wmctrl](http://sweb.cz/tripie/utils/wmctrl) for Linux (Optional).

+## nvt
+similar to mg (or at least have the same goal), to only have one nvim server per project/tmux session, and switch using tmux to the pane containing the nvim server

 ## eix-fzf
 A script to use eix with fzf.